argenos/zotero-mdnotes/docs/_docs/getting-started.md

 ## Create a file for your own notes

+**Note:** This is only available for the `Split file` file organization.
+Check your [configuration](/zotero-mdnotes/docs/configuration/).
+{: .notice--info}

 Select a Zotero item, right-click and select `Create mdnotes file` or `Create a standalone note`.
 You can read what each of those do [here](/zotero-mdnotes/docs/templates/#mdnotes-default-template).

 ## Batch export all metadata and notes

+**Note:** This is only available for the `Split file` file organization.
+Check your [configuration](/zotero-mdnotes/docs/configuration/).
+{: .notice--info}

-Selecting a Zotero item, and choosing the menu `Batch export to markdown` will create the markdown files for the metadata, export all Zotero notes and (optionally) create a file for your own notes.
+Selecting a Zotero item, and choosing the menu `Batch export to markdown` will create the markdown files for the metadata, export all Zotero notes and create a file for your own notes.

 ## Customize how your export looks by adding templates